peteryhwong/bpmn-csp/README.md

 # bpmn-csp

-Implementation of A process semantics for BPMN in CSP
+Haskell implementation of a process semantics for BPMN in CSP